Bureau-du-Forestier-en-chef/FMT/README.md

 ## How to use FMT?

-The easiest way to use FMT is to use the cmake >= 3.15 and generate a shared library.
+The easiest way to use FMT is to use the cmake >= 3.15 and generate a shared library for R or Python or directly from C++ (see examples: FMTSimpleplanning.exe and FMTSpatialyexplicitsimulation.exe).
 The cmake script supports generating FMT on Windows using VS2017 or MINGW-64 on MSYS2 or CYGWIN.

 + Generating FMT as a Python library on Visual studio 2017: